paigeweber13/fine-hardware-visualization/README.md

  - demonstrate it with hardware counters

 Detailed:
+ - [ ] find kernel that I can use to demonstrate how bottleneck changes both theoretically and with fhv.
+Below are some ideas for kernels to use
    - [ ] halide for convolution
      - [ ] can halide create c code?
- - [ ] get highlight performance data to show how bottleneck changes, show that it matches theoretical data
- - [x] new per_thread_results seems to be small on events.
-   - it's because there's more groups to measure so there are fewer times that any single group is measured
-   - also, results match up with manual calculation
- - [x] also, it reports stuff for threads that I don't have???
-Like thread 11
-   - fixed, had repeated a variable (used i twice in for loops)
+   - [ ] atlas
+   - [ ] polynomial expansion

 ### What other people do
  - [ ] read kerncraft paper